Macleay Island (Jencoomercha)

-There’s plenty to do on Macleay, with a bowls club, boat club, golf course and beaches for swimming and fishing, with barbecue facilities in the foreshore parks.
-It offers some of the best views in the southern bay.
+There’s plenty to do on Macleay Island, with a bowls club, boat club, golf course, beaches for swimming and fishing and barbecue facilities in the foreshore parks.
 A sealed road runs through the centre of the island from the ferry terminal in the south to Pat's Point picnic and swimming area in the north.
 A causeway connects Macleay to the quaint island of Perulpa.

 Potts Point is a popular spot for picnics and swimming.
 Dalpura Beach, on the island’s western shores, is a top spot to relax, have a barbecue or go for a swim.
 This is arguably the best place to check out the stunning sunsets.

-There are several boat ramps, making this a great spot for boating and fishing fans.
+There are several boat ramps making this a great place for boating and fishing fans.
 And, with a flourishing arts culture, Macleay Island also has a range of galleries to explore.

-While Macleay is the second largest of the Southern Islands at 6.5km long and 4km at its widest point, it boasts the largest population.
+While Macleay is the second largest of the Southern Moreton Bay Islands at 6.5km long and 4km at its widest point, it boasts the largest population.

 There are plenty of facilities, including local shopping centres and places to eat.

-There is a range of holiday accommodation and B&Bs on the island.
+There is a range of holiday accommodation on the island.
 More information is available at the Redlands Coast Visitor Information Centre.